 Where zinc comes into contact with another metals, the potential for corrosion through a bi-metallic couple exists.
 The creation of a bi-metallic couple will lead to accelerated corrosion to the anodic metal.
 The extent of the accelerated corrosion is dependent on the positions of the metals in the galvanic series as well as the relative size of the surface area of the two metals in contact.

-Zinc, which comprises the hot-dip galvanized coating is very high on the Galvanic Series (Figure 2), which means it will be anodic to most other metals.
+Zinc, which comprises the hot-dip galvanized coating is very high on the Galvanic Series (right), which means it will be anodic to most other metals.
 So, when hot-dip galvanizing is connected to other metals, the zinc coating will not only sacrifice itself to protect the underlying base steel, but also try to protect the other connected metals.
 This will lead to a more rapid consumption of the zinc coating, and decrease the overall life.

 When it comes to bridge design, the most common other metals that may come in contact with the steel are likely painted (bare) steel, weathering steel, and stainless steel.
 It would not be recommended to connect bare steel to galvanized steel, as the zinc will want to protect all of the carbon steel and the overall coating performance life will be decreased.
 However, if the other steel surfaces are painted or isolated with a non-conductive material, these connections will not significantly decrease the life of the galvanized coating as long as the paint or isolating materials are maintained over the coating lifetime.